 - When you reach the end of your piece, allow another 1-2 seconds of silence.

 After we review the file, if it meets specifications we will accept it in Submittable and that will be all you need to do.
 We will add sound files to the website as they are completed, and will feature them in our social media campaigns.

-For authors who would like Chestnut Review staff to read your piece: please email the editor indicating you wish us to read and what type of reading voice you prefer (male/female).
-We cannot guarantee specific readers as we try to offer this opportunity to as many of our staff as are interested.
+For authors who would like Chestnut Review staff to read your piece: if you don’t wish to read your piece, you can ask someone you know to read (they will need to grant us the rights to the recording) or we can assign a staff reader.
+Please email the editor indicating which you will select.
 Once recording is complete, we will send you the file for your approval.
 Only after that will we add files to Soundcloud and feature them in our social media campaigns.